aashutoshrathi/awesome-bashrc/README.md

 #### Upload your package to PyPi.org

-This generates the repsective dist files and uploads them to PyPi.org by asking your credentials at the end.
+This generates the respective dist files and uploads them to PyPi.org by asking your credentials at the end.

 ```sh
 alias pyup="python setup.py sdist bdist_wheel && twine upload dist/*"